Raise your hand if you've been personally victimized by a spray tan?

 So you know exactly how embarrassing it is to have those telltale orange-y palms that look like they've been rubbed with dirt, right?
 All these years of walking away from a spray session looking a hot, streaky, blotchy, bright-orange mess has us asking: Are there spray tanning tips we've should have known by now?
 The answer is a definite yes.

 For anyone who wants to rekindle their relationship with spray tans, follow these expert tips to avoid future disasters — because spray tans should be our allies, not our enemies.

 1. Don't wing it: Discuss your tan color options with your spray tan professional to get the best results.
 Also, inform whoever is spraying you of any dry skin areas, broken or abraded skin, wounds and allergies.

 2. Try to make your spray tan appointment for a time that allows you to shower before your appointment.

-1. Avoid using deodorant before your spray tan appointment as it will provide a barrier to the spray tan's absorption.
+3. Avoid using deodorant before your spray tan appointment as it will provide a barrier to the spray tan's absorption.
 However, if you're coming to an appointment after work, bring along some baby wipes or wet towelettes to remove deodorant or moisturizers.

-5. When possible, try to wear dark, loose clothing to and from a spray tan appointment to avoid staining lighter-colored clothes.
+6. When possible, try to wear dark, loose clothing to and from a spray tan appointment to avoid staining lighter-colored clothes.
 That said, wear underwear that you don't mind getting stained.

 And you'll see personalized content just for you whenever you click the My Feed .